Steering wheel of the Future Online Check in

 The extra steering wheel that warms your hands in winter, illuminates at night, covered with sensitive touch sensors and a LED display.

 Every truck driver who delivered goods in the summer of southern Europe and the southern states of the USA knows that driving in tropical climates without air conditioning is almost impossible.
-A steering wheel that remembers the user's touch topographies and heats or cools as the temperature changes, is a futuristic idea at the time of writing this post.
-As technology advances, each of the truck's interior elements will be more and more adapted to the truck driver's needs.
+A steering wheel that remembers the user's touch topographies and heats or cools as the temperature changes is a futuristic idea when writing this post.
+As technology advances, each truck's interior elements will be more and more adapted to the truck driver's needs.
 The steering wheel is one of the elements that may change in the coming years using programmable textiles focused on interaction with the user.
-During the JSConf Budapest 2019 conference, technologies were presented by Charlie Gerard in the show entitled "Weaving the web - Programming textile-based interactions".
-The current control panels and buttons around the steering wheel will in the future be changed into "sensitive zones" which will be the driver's interface.
-It would be ideal if you could use touch controls not only to control the computer built-in by the truck manufacturer but also to control mobile applications from phones and tablets.
+During the JSConf Budapest 2019 conference, technologies were presented by Charlie Gerard in the show entitled "Weaving the web - Programming textile-based interactions."
+The current control panels and buttons around the steering wheel will in the future be changed into "sensitive zones," which will be the driver's interface.
+It would be ideal if you could use touch controls to control the computer built-in by the truck manufacturer and control mobile applications from phones and tablets.

 - driver's language